-Mixed Dishes Without a Nutrition Facts Table

-- For every ingredient used, refer to the nutrition criteria in this appendix for the appropriate food groups. - Food should always be prepared in a healthy way that is, using cooking methods that require little or no added fat or sodium, such as baking, barbequing, broiling, broiling, grilling, microwaving, poaching, roasting, steaming, or stir-frying.

-Maximum Nutritional Value (Choose Most Often) Sell/Offer Most (≥ 80%) Sell/Offer Less (\$ 20%) Not Permitted Nutrition Criteria Nutrition Oriteria Nutrition Oriteria Nutrition Criteria Entrées (e.g., pizza, sandwiches, pasta, hot dogs) All major ingredients are from the "Maximum Nutritional Value" category.
+Mixed Dishes Without a Nutrition Facts Table ition Facts Table For every in Food should grilling, mia For every ingredient used, refer to the nutrition criteria in this appendix for the appropriate food groups.
+Food should always be prepared in a healthy way - that is, using cooking methods that require little or no added fat or sodium, such as baking, barbequing, boiling, grilling, microwaving, poaching, roasting, steaming or stir-frying. ria in this appendix for the appropriate f hat is, using cooking methods that requi or stir-frying. cood groups. re little or no added fat or sodium, such as baking, barbequing, boiling, broiling, Maximum Nutritional Value (Choose Most Often) Sell/Offer Most (≥ 80%) Sell/Offer Less (\$ 2093) Not Permitted Nutrition Criteria Nutrition Criteria Nutrition Criteria Nutrition Criteria Entrées (e.g., pizza, sandwiches, pasta, hot dogs) All major ingredients are from the "Maximum Nutritional Value" category.
 All major ingredients are from the "Sell/Offer Most" category.
 One or more major ingredients are from the "Sell/Offer Less" category.
-Cannot be sold/offered if prepared with any ingredients from the "Not Permitted" category. sdnos All major ingredients are from the "Maximum Nutritional Value" category.
+Cannot be sold/offered if prepared with any ingredients from the "Not Permitted" category. soups All major ingredients are from the "Maximum Nutritional Value" category.
 All major ingredients are from the "Sell/Offer Most" category.
 One or more major ingredients are from the "Sell/Offer Less" category.
 Cannot be sold/offered if prepared with any ingredients from the "Not Permitted" category.
 Side Dishes (e.g., grain and/or vegetable salads) All major ingredients are from the "Maximum Nutritional Value" category.
 All major ingredients are from the "Sell/Offer Most" category.
 One or more major ingredients are from the "Sell/Offer Less" category.
 Cannot be sold/offered if prepared with any ingredients from the "Not Permitted" category.